XAmi101/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+  DOM is an api, it is essentially a bridge between the html/css js content and the browser.
 2. What is an event?
+  An event is when a user interacts with a website such scrolling through the site or clicking a button .
 3. What is an event listener?
+  An event listener waits for an event to happen and then triggers a callback function such as when we click a button and a menu appears.
 4. Why would we convert a NodeList into an Array?
+  Converting a Nodelist to an array allows us to utilize all of the array methods
 5. What is a component?
+  It is a reusable piece of code that helps simplify complex code and it DRY.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account